 Once, a little orphan girl who lived in a tree in the forest beside the village of Yone, awoke one night.
 A sound hadn’t woken her up; a twig hadn’t snapped, nor had an owl hooted.
-It was just a cold feeling, like someone had washed her with cold water, that had awoken her.
+It was just a shivery feeling, as though someone had washed her with cold water, that had awoken her.

 She looked curiously at the sky.
 Had it been raining?
 But no. The sky had not a cloud.
 One could see the bright, full moon, and the twinkling gold and silver stars around it, though.